ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 First up, when to praise...
 To get a sense of things, I studied the interactive plots and decided upon 4 parameters for praising:

-1. **`praise_response_window`** is how big of a time window should be look at when considering to praise.
+1. **`praise_response_window`** is how big of a time window should be looked at when considering to praise.
 I chose a default of 2 minutes.
 2. **`praise_max_events`** is the maximum number of events that can be within `praise_response_window` in order to consider praising.
 In other words, too many events equals no praise.
 I chose a default of 10.
 3. **`praise_max_pressure_sum`** sets a threshold for the loudest that any given event in `praise_response_window` can be in order to consider praising.
 If any event has a `pressure_sum` (read: loudness) above this value, no praise for you.
-I chose a default of 0.05, but the magnitude is arbitrary and depends on the microphone, its placement, and its settings.
+I chose a default of 0.15, but the magnitude is arbitrary and depends on the microphone, its placement, and its settings.
 To keep it consistent, I place the microphone in the same place each time and keep all settings consistent.
 4. **`praise_cooldown`** is how much time has passed since the last praise to in order consider